 The standard also complies with regulatory requirements taking into account the specific situation for carrier frequencies beyond 275 GHz.
 However, it would be preferable for IEEE 802.15.3d devices to use the whole range of the operational frequency 252 GHz to 450 GHz.
 The channel arrangement of IEEE Std 802.15.3TM-2023 is provided in the Channel Plan document.
-The maximum channel bandwidth is 69.12 GHz could be in worldwide operation if the regulations allow IEEE 802.15.3d devices to radiate transmission power in the whole range of the frequency in Regions 1, 2, and 3.
+The maximum channel bandwidth of 69.12 GHz could be in worldwide operation if the regulations allow IEEE 802.15.3d devices to radiate transmission power in the whole range of the frequency in Regions 1, 2, and 3.
 The further information on technical requirements is provided in the Technical Requirement Document.

 Conclusion

 IEEE 802 LMSC thanks TRAI for the opportunity to provide this submission and commends the TRAI’s leadership in opening THz bands for license-exempt operations.
-IEEE 802 LMSC kindly requests TRAI to consider our requests in opening 252 GHz to 450 GHz frequency band for license-exempt operations.
+IEEE 802 LMSC respectfully requests TRAI to consider our requests in opening 252 GHz to 450 GHz frequency band for license-exempt operations.

 Respectfully submitted